afinemax/Astron_2024/README.md

   - [ ] Make nicely formatted documentation for the pipeline.
   - [ ] Understand what happens when intra-channel Dispersion is dominate.
   - [ ] Understand how our FRB search and CHIME's differ, IE with many antennas .
-  - [ ] Make 'hip' popular science videos on reserach.
+  - [ ] Make 'hip' popular science videos on research
   - [ ] Understand Red vs White Noise.
 </details>